marinamen/CS2023/unit 1/README.md

 2. The electronic ledger display the basic description of the cyrptocurrency selected.
 3. The electronic ledger allows to enter, withdraw and record transactions.
 4. The electronic ledger will connect to a realtime library that will update the value of Solana every time the program is initiated.
-5. The electronic ledger will
+5. The electronic ledger will sort the Transactions in 3 parameters.
-6. The electronic ledger will have a personalised design according to the client preferences.
+6. The electronic ledger will have a visually aesthetic effects, such as kaomojis and colours.
+7. The electronic ledger will conver the Currency into 4 different types of currencies plus the option to add any currency.

 ✩࿐  ⊹˚. ♡